adavya24/local-weather-demo/README.md

-# Simple Weather Lookup (Open‑Meteo)
+# Weather Dashboard

 ## Overview
-A minimal, single-page web app to fetch the current temperature and humidity for a given city using the Open‑Meteo public API.
-No API key or backend required.
-Built with Bootstrap 5.
+A lightweight, single-page weather dashboard that shows the current weather and a 3-day forecast.
+It supports toggling temperature units between Celsius and Fahrenheit and displays small weather icons for quick visual context.

+- Data source: Open‑Meteo (no API key required)
+- Geocoding: Open‑Meteo Geocoding API
+- Works in any modern browser

 ## Setup
-- Requirements: Any modern web browser with internet access.
-- Steps: Download or clone the repository and open index.html in your browser.
+1. Download or clone the project.
+2. Open index.html in your browser.
+No build steps or API keys required.

 ## Usage
-- Enter a city name (e.g., “Paris”, “New York”, “Tokyo”).
-Adding a country code can help disambiguate (e.g., “Paris, FR”).
+- Enter a city name (e.g., "Paris", "Tokyo") and click Search.
-- Click “Get Weather” or press Enter.
-- The app resolves the city to coordinates via Open‑Meteo Geocoding API and displays current temperature and relative humidity.

-## License
-MIT License

-Copyright (c) 2025 Weather App Contributors

-Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the “Software”), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

-The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.

-THE SOFTWARE IS PROVIDED “AS IS”, WITHOUT WARRANTY OF ANY KIND, EXPRESS OR IMPLIED, INCLUDING BUT NOT LIMITED TO THE WARRANTIES OF MERCHANTABILITY, FITNESS FOR A PARTICULAR PURPOSE AND NONINFRINGEMENT.
-IN NO EVENT SHALL THE AUTHORS OR COPYRIGHT HOLDERS BE LIABLE FOR ANY CLAIM, DAMAGES OR OTHER LIABILITY, WHETHER IN AN ACTION OF CONTRACT, TORT OR OTHERWISE, ARISING FROM, OUT OF OR IN CONNECTION WITH THE SOFTWARE OR THE USE OR OTHER DEALINGS IN THE SOFTWARE.
+- Use the °C / °F toggle in the header to switch temperature units.
+This updates both current weather and the 3-day forecast.
+- On first load, the app attempts to use your device location; otherwise it falls back to New York.

+## Improvements in Round 2
+- Added a 3-day forecast section below the current weather.
+- Implemented a Celsius/Fahrenheit toggle that updates all temperatures consistently.
+- Displayed small weather icons (emoji-based) for both current conditions and each forecast day while preserving the existing styling.